 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from Paul Mitchell The School Temecula. - 2 Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
-Please submit the fee in the form of a check, money order, cash, or credit card payable to Paul Mitchell The School Temecula.
+All forms may be obtained by requesting them from Paul Mitchell The School San Diego. - Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
+Please submit the fee in the form of a check or money order, payable to Paul Mitchell The School San Diego.
 This fee is not included in the cost of tuition.
-In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - The essay: The essay should include the applicant's accomplishments and career goals. - 9 Personal Interview: Applicant must complete a personal interview with the admission's team prior to registration. - 6 Admissions Exam: Students must complete and pass an admissions exam with a 70% or higher to enroll.
-See admissions for information regarding this exam.
+In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - 1 Entrance Essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - 6 Provide Verification Documents: - a.
+Identification (provide only one): Copies of a passport, a government-issued identification, a driver's license, or a birth certificate are required. - b.
+Education (provide only one): Copies of a standard high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree or High School Equivalency diploma or official High School Equivalency diploma test scores. - Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
+They are not considered equivalent to a Standard High School Diploma.
+We are required to verify that your proof of education is from a valid high school or High School equivalency program.
+If we determine that your diploma or High School Equivalency diploma is not valid, you will be denied admission to the school. - Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English by a certified translator and evaluated by a credentialed evaluation service.
+It is the students responsibility to have the foreign diploma or transcript translated and evaluated as part of the admissions process.
+Because the cost of evaluating a foreign diploma or transcript must be incurred as a charge of admissions prior to enrollment in an eligible program, the fee cannot be included in the cost of attendance (COA).
+Guidance on who to contact to secure an official translation and evaluation can be obtained from the school Financial Aid Leader.